 |Stay informed about GDPR updates and guidance

 |Stay up to date with changes to GDPR regulations and guidance provided by relevant supervisory authorities to ensure ongoing compliance with evolving requirements and best practices.

 GDPR Compliance Preparation Checklist

 The General Data Protection Regulation has been a reality since it was first agreed upon, in 2016.
-But, according to Spice works, only 2% of IT professionals surveyed within the EU felt that their company was fully prepared for GDPR, just twelve months before the implementation date of 25 May 2018.
+But, according to Spice works, only 2% of IT professionals surveyed within the European Union (EU) felt that their company was fully prepared for GDPR, just twelve months before the implementation date of 25 May 2018.
 The same figure applied to professionals within the US, and was only slightly higher, at 5%, for professionals within the UK.
-This is a worrying statistic, given that compliance is necessary in order for companies to avoid problems with significant fines and other sanctions.
+This is a worrying statistic, given that compliance is necessary for companies to avoid problems with significant fines and other sanctions.